-Check the image attached below, which shows you the tool panel and the magic wand tool is attached behind the quick selection tool.
-When you put the cursor in the icon for a few second a flyout menu appears which shows the wand tool.
+Check the image attached below, which shows you the tool panel, and the magic wand tool is attached behind the quick selection tool.
+When you put the cursor in the icon for a few seconds a flyout menu appears which shows the wand tool.

 To explain the working of the magic wand tool I have selected an image of a bridge with the sky in the background.
 To start the trial,

 Open the image in your Photoshop software as shown in the image below.